-How long do you need to pay back the loan?
+Ask yourself how long you need to pay back the loan.
 Some short-term business loans, including vendor or merchant financing, are options that won’t require collateral in most cases but will require repayment within weeks or months.
 Business cash advances usually require a daily automatic debit from your business bank account.
 Standard SBA loans, on the other hand, give you up to 10 or more years for repayment, but typically require collateral.
-Generally speaking, the SBA doesn’t always require an SBA-guaranteed loan be fully collateralized, they will expect all the collateral you have available—including any personal property you might have.
+Generally speaking, the SBA doesn’t always require an SBA-guaranteed loan to be fully collateralized, but they will expect all the collateral you have available — including any personal property you might have.
 If you’re needing cash to buy business property, you may have the same number of years you get for a home loan (15 or 30 years, in some instances.)
-Cash advance funding, usually requires a daily automatic debit from your business bank account.